input-output-hk/cardano-sl/cluster/README.md

 This result in a non-friendly behavior where, every logging handler get replaced by the one from the next node started by the cluster.
-So once started, every log entry gets logged _as-if_ they were logged by the last node started (with default parameters, the wallet node).
+So once started, every log entry gets logged _as-if_ they were logged by the last node started (with default parameters, the edge node).

-This is why you won't find any log (apart from a couple of lines on start-up) inside log files, and duplicated lines in one of them (likely `wallet.log.pub`); fixing this is non-trivial.
+This is why you won't find any log (apart from a couple of lines on start-up) inside log files, and duplicated lines in one of them (likely `edge.log.pub`); fixing this is non-trivial.

 <p align="center">